seuros/action_mcp/README.md

 If you were previously using ActionCable with ActionMCP, you will need to migrate to the new PubSub system.
 Here's how:

 1. Remove the ActionCable dependency from your Gemfile (if you don't need it for other purposes)
-2. Install one of the PubSub adapters (SolidCable recommended)
+2. Install one of the PubSub adapters (SolidMCP recommended)
 3. Create a configuration file at `config/mcp.yml` (you can use the generator: `bin/rails g action_mcp:config`)
 4. Run your tests to ensure everything works correctly